-Many people consider Great Danes "gentle giants."
+Many people consider the Great Danes "gentle giants."
 They tend to be very friendly and mild-tempered, making them excellent candidates for potential service dogs.
-They are social animals that enjoy being around people, meaning that they tend to be comfortable and well-behaved in public areas.
+They are social animals enjoying being around people, meaning they tend to be comfortable and well-behaved in public areas.

 Great Danes are average compared to other dog breeds regarding canine intelligence.
 Intelligence is an essential trait for a service dog, but the most intelligent dog breeds sometimes get bored if they do not receive enough mental stimulation and may become destructive.
 Therefore, average intelligence may be a strength in service dogs, hearing dogs, and medical alert dogs.